FranciscoCostati/projetoPetit/task.md

 # IN PROGRESS
 Implement function delete aluna
-- Create Rote to edit Aluna
++ Create Rote to delete Aluna
++ create request for Url via postman
-- create HTML that lists the Aluna to be edited
+- create HTML that lists the Aluna to be delet
-- create javascript to edit Aluna
+- create javascript to delete Aluna

 # Tasks
 Implement function edit aluna